yc247/yc247/README.md

-## Hi there 👋
+## Introducing myself 👋

-I'm a graduate student in data science with a passion for solving complex problems and building machine learning models.
+Hello, I'm Yucheng, graduate student in data science with a passion for solving complex problems and building machine learning models.
 Welcome to my profile!
 I document some of my data science projects here.

 ### 🛠 Skills & Tools: